asiloisad/pulsar-image-paste/README.md

 ## Notes

-* **If any file exists under inserted path, then it will be overwritten without any prompt**.
+* If file already exists, then press `Enter` once more.
 * All grammars are accepted, so package can be used in e.g. LaTeX, Python, Markdown.
 * Sometimes copied item has multiple formats (like tables from MS Excel).
 Then you can use `ctrl-shift-v` to paste raw text.
 * Only `.png`, `.jpg`, `.jpeg` and `.bmp` formats are supported.
 If file extension does not match, then `.png` format is used.